Capucinoxx/jdis-games-2024/starter-packs/README_en.md

 During previous expeditions, some information was gathered 📚.
 Therefore, in a game, the agent will be placed on one of the maps 🗺️ and will receive information about the [elements]() present, although the exact location of walls was not recorded 🧱.
 Subsequently, the agent can send multiple [actions]() per refresh cycle.

-In each new game, all walls and coins are randomly placed on the map 🎲.
+In each new game, all walls, agents and coins are randomly placed on the map 🎲.
 A game consists of two phases:
 - [Phase 1: Discovery]() 🔍
 - [Phase 2: Acquisition]() 🗝️